BekaValentine/cyberpunk_game/vignettes.md

 ## Deus Ex 1 Plot Analysis

+High-level analysis: Initially you're working for UNATCO, but eventually you discover, with the help of your brother, that UNATCO is part of a large plot to control and manipulate the governments of the world and their populations, by using the Grey Death, and it's cure Ambrosia, to hold governments hostage, so you defect.
+After defecting, your primary goal is to cure the Grey Death for everyone, and defeat Bob Page, preventing him from establishing himself as permanent cyber-dictator of Earth.

+## Missions

 - 1st Mission: Liberty Island
 - 2nd Mission: Battery Park, Hell's Kitchen, and Warehouse District
 - 3rd Mission: Brooklyn Bridge Station, Mole Tunnels, and LaGuardia Airport